Your fractional CFO for owner-operated elective medicine practices.

 Visibility

-Three-layer audit (classical search + answer-engine + generative AI) calibrated to the elective-medicine vertical with state medical board ad-compliance awareness.
+Three-layer audit (classical search + answer-engine + generative AI) calibrated to the elective-medicine segment with state medical board ad-compliance awareness.
 AI-search query pack tuned to actual patient search behavior in your region and your modality mix.
-Monthly Monitor briefing tracking how you move against four named local peers, the practices within your geographic competitive set.
+Monthly Monitor briefing tracks your movement across all three search layers; Monitor Plus adds four named local peers, the practices within your geographic competitive set, tracked against you.

 Acquisition

 Public-surface channel diagnosis: where is your website, search, and AI visibility delivering patient attention by modality, and where is it underperforming?
 Buyer Alignment Audit if the patient mix you are attracting does not match the modality economics you need.
-Review-velocity and before/after content audit across RealSelf, Google, Yelp, and any modality-specific platforms.
+Review-velocity and before/after content audit across your public marketing surfaces (RealSelf, Google, Yelp, and any modality-specific platforms); we read published material only and do not receive patient images or records.

-Channel-economics analysis (injectables, body, skin, surgery, cosmetic dental) draws on your inside spend and attribution data and lives inside an Engage or Manage retainer.
-The Full Business Diagnostic reads the public-surface signal for each channel and names where patient attention is leaking.
+Channel-economics analysis (injectables, body, skin, surgery, cosmetic dental) draws on your aggregate spend and attribution data and lives inside an Engage or Manage retainer.
+The Full Business Diagnostic Pro reads the public-surface signal for each channel and names where patient attention is leaking.

 Closing

-Consultation-to-procedure conversion analysis by modality and by provider (from public surface plus the conversion data you supply).
+Consultation-to-procedure conversion analysis by modality and by provider (from public surface plus the aggregate practice data you supply).
 Pricing strategy review across injectables, body, surgery, and any modality-specific pricing models.
 Patient LTV + Cohort Model: retention curves, repeat-procedure rates, three-year value projections.

 Servicing